 Just get creative with it.
 Make every part of the experience one that your patients won’t forget.

 Interact With Reviews

 Patients can leave reviews about your practice whenever they want to on several different online platforms.
-If they leave these reviews on Google, they can show up on your Google My Business page.
+If they leave these reviews on Google, they can show up on your Google Business Profile page.

-Keep in mind that interacting with reviews doesn’t just apply to those reviews left on Google My Business.
+Keep in mind that interacting with reviews doesn’t just apply to those reviews left on Google Business Profile.
 There are all kinds of reviews on several different websites that patients choose to leave.

 Take a look at all of the different reviews that are left across different platforms and respond to them.
 It takes a little bit of work, but this little bit of work can go a long way.

 Do a quick Google search on your practice and see what sites have identified you as an establishment.
 These are the places where patients could leave their reviews.
 In fact, they may have already.

 Go through each review and get a feel for how patients are feeling.
 Just remember to actually make changes when there is an issue.
 That’s how you can get negative reviewers to come back despite a poor experience.